emedware/vue-golden-layout/README.md

 ```
 `goldenlayout-base.css` is already integrated to the library.

-- Your `Vue` alias should be `esm`: using any other will cause errors.
-You *need* to define an alias for vue - either `vue/dist/vue.esm.js` either `vue/dist/vue.runtime.esm.js`

 ## Usage
 This library integrate a straightforward way bundling with [fuse-box](http://fuse-box.org/).
 If you make a project with this bundler, it will be straight-forward.